 The documentary Maka (2023, written by Simone Brioni and directed by Elia Moutamid) offers a detailed account of Makaping’s perilous journey of migration from Cameroon across the desert and the ocean, her arrival in Italy in 1982 following the tragic death of her partner, her success as a journalist and television host, and her more recent relocation and current teaching job in Mantua.
 The film focuses on questions of national belonging and reflects on how the perception of migration and race has changed since Makaping first came to Italy in the 1980s.
 The documentary was presented at several international film festivals including the Socially Relevant Film Festival in New York, the Festival del Cinema Africano d’Asia e d’America Latina, the Ottawa Black Film Festival, the Brno Film Festival, the Peloponnisos International Documentary Film Festival, the Swedish International Film Festival, the Munich New Wave Short Film Festival, the Lulea International Film Festival, the Boden International Film Festival, the Chennai International Documentary and Short Film Festival, and the International Black and Diversity Film Festival in Toronto.

-Compiled by Simone Brioni (Stony Brook University, NY) with Victoria Offredi Poletto (Smith College)
+Compiled by Simone Brioni (New York) with Victoria Offredi Poletto (Northampton, MA)

 Traiettorie di sguardi.
 E se gli altri foste voi?
 (Soveria Mannelli: Rubbettino, 2001; revised ed. by Simone Brioni, 2022)